Crop improvement is defined as the science that deals with the development of new crop varieties with superior quality and quantity.

 - It helps in bringing a new variety to a new area.

-- It may perform better if there is a better climate condition.
+- It may perform better if there a better climate conditions.

 - The past of the crop of the crops is usually absent in the new area.